Dairy Analytics

 Rumination

-Rumination, in cattle, is the regurgitation of fibrous matter from the rumen to the mouth, and the return back to the rumen; the process of rumination is also a window to cattle health.
-This biological process is natural within cattle and other animals classified as ruminants.
-Rumination is not only a requirement for healthy cows; it can be a very early indicator of stress or illness.
-Although both dietary factors-- the fiber content in a forage, dietary fiber form, digestibility-- and internal rumen function impact the process of rumination, on any given diet, a cow will control rumination in response to external stressors.
-Stress can be assessed by means of deviation from the herd’s or the individual cow’s baseline rumination time, 48 hours prior to any other indicators being evident.
-By monitoring decreases in rumination times, management changes can be made to alleviate stressful situations, or to begin treating a sick cow.
-Our sensors enable farmers to specify & capture rumination threshold counts, allowing them to identify possible deviations in rumination patterns, and thus treat cattle accordingly.
+Rumination is the natural process of bringing fibrous food from the rumen to the mouth and back to the rumen in cattle and other animals called ruminants.
+Rumination is not only essential for healthy cows; it can also signal stress or sickness early on.
+Rumination is influenced by both diet-related factors-- such as how much fiber is in a feed, the form of fiber, and how well it is digested - and how the rumen works internally, but a cow will adjust rumination according to external stressors on any given diet.
+Stress can be measured by how much rumination time changes from the herd’s or the individual cow’s normal rumination time, 48 hours before other signs show up.
+By tracking drops in rumination times, management changes can be done to reduce stressful situations, or to start treating a sick cow.
+Our sensors allow farmers to set and capture rumination threshold counts, which help them spot possible changes in rumination patterns, and treat cattle accordingly.

 Lameness

-Lameness causes stress in cattle, which debilitates them and reduces productivity.
-The financial impact of lameness includes losses from decreased production, cost of treatment, prolonged calving interval, and possibly nursing labor.
-Loss of milk of 1.7–3 L/day for up to 1 month before and 1 month after treatment due to pain, and milk discarded because of antibiotic therapy must also be considered.
-Our sensors identify lameness symptoms, and enable farmers to address them accordingly.
-Our Sensors identify Lameness (proactive) Symptoms:
+Lameness makes cattle suffer, which weakens them and lowers productivity.
+The financial impact of lameness involves losses from reduced production, treatment expenses, longer calving interval, and possibly extra labor.
+Less milk of 1.7 - 3 L/day for up to 1 month before and 1 month after treatment due to pain, and milk wasted because of antibiotic therapy must also be taken into account.
+Our sensors detect lameness signs, and help farmers to deal with them appropriately.
+Our Sensors detect Lameness (proactive) Signs:

 • Built-in Machine Learning Algorithms that Detect Lameness Symptoms